 What we don’t: Lacks the customizations of offerings like the Enigma and Burrow.

 A small yet exciting brand coming out of Southern Utah, Outdoor Vitals makes a variety of ultralight backpacking gear and apparel.
-Their StormLoft Down TopQuilt gives a budget design like the Hammock Gear Burrow a run for its money, offering very similar warmth and weight at a lower price point.
-Looking specifically at the 20-degree Burrow, the StormLoft packs slightly more down albeit at a lower fill power (the Burrow 20 has 14.5 of 850-fill), is a few tenths of an ounce lighter, and checks in for $20 cheaper.
-What’s more, it comes stock with a draft collar (the Burrow lacks an official draft collar) and features a sewn footbox and pad straps, making it a draft-free place to be on chilly nights.
+Their StormLoft Down TopQuilt gives a budget design like the Hammock Gear Burrow a run for its money, offering very similar warmth and weight at a similar price point.
+Compared to the 20-degree Burrow (we outline the 30° above), the StormLoft packs slightly more down (albeit at a lower fill power), is only 0.5 ounces heavier (with 10D fabric on the Burrow), and checks in for just $10 less (the Burrow is $340 in a standard width and length with a zippered footbox and 10D fabrics).
+What’s more, it comes stock with a draft collar (the Burrow lacks an official draft collar) and features a sewn footbox (though the Burrow has the option for a sewn footbox for $10 more) and pad straps, making it a draft-free place to be on chilly nights.

 Keep in mind that Outdoor Vitals’ temperature ratings are a bit generous—the 15-degree version here features a similar amount of down as a lot of 20-degree quilts (including the aforementioned Burrow 20).
 As a result, we wouldn’t push it in cold shoulder-season conditions, although you can also opt for the 0-degree version instead.
-The StormLoft also only comes in two sizes compared to the Burrow’s nine options, and the 10-denier fabric cannot be swapped out for a lighter or heavier variety.
-And finally, at 1 pound 7 ounces it's the heaviest quilt on our list, aside from the two-person Accomplice below.
+The StormLoft also only comes in two sizes compared to many options with the Burrow, and the 10-denier fabric cannot be swapped out for a lighter or heavier variety.
+And finally, at 1 pound 7 ounces, it's the heaviest quilt on our list (keep each warmth rating in mind, however), aside from the two-person Accomplice below.
 But if the StormLoft fits your needs in terms of warmth and sizing, it’s a nice low-cost alternative to the pricier offerings here.

 See the Outdoor Vitals StormLoft Down TopQuilt